Microbial corrosion: Aviation fuel

 Hydrocarbon utilizing microorganisms, mostly Cladosporium resinae and Pseudomonas aeruginosa and sulfate reducing bacteria, colloquially known as "HUM bugs", are commonly present in jet fuel.
 They live in the water-fuel interface of the water droplets, form dark black/brown/green, gel-like mats, and cause microbial corrosion to plastic and rubber parts of the aircraft fuel system by consuming them, and to the metal parts by the means of their acidic metabolic products.
 They are also incorrectly called algae due to their appearance.
-FSII, which is added to the fuel, acts as a growth retardant for them.
+FSII, is added to fuel as a growth retardant.
 There are about 250 kinds of bacteria that can live in jet fuel, but fewer than a dozen are meaningfully harmful.